Red-Hex-Consulting/Ankou/docs/adding-new-agent.md

 - Fields map directly to the `Listener` struct (`server/main.go`).
 Only `https` is supported today (`server/listeners.go`).
 - Always normalize the endpoint with a leading slash.
 The helper in `server/listeners.go` shows the accepted formats.
 - After creating the file, either restart the server or trigger `createListener` via GraphQL so `loadListenersFromConfig()` (`server/listeners.go`) picks it up.
-- Start the listener (UI: “Start”; CLI: GraphQL `startListener` mutation).
+- Start the listener (UI: "Start"; CLI: GraphQL `startListener` mutation).
 It will listen with the TLS certificate created in step 2.

-The relay’s `PHANTASM_RELAY_UPSTREAM_BASE_URL` must point at this listener, e.g. `https://c2.example.com:8444/wiki`.
+The relay's `UPSTREAM_URL` (in `relay.config`) or `GHOST_RELAY_UPSTREAM_BASE_URL` environment variable must point at the base C2 server URL (without the listener endpoint), e.g. `https://c2.example.com:8444`.
+The relay will automatically append the listener endpoint path (e.g., `/wiki`) when forwarding requests.

 ## 4. Register an Agent Handler
 Handlers live in `server/agent_handlers/` and let the server match an incoming agent to a feature set.